-Academic team: Dr Zoe Walkington, Prof Graham Pike, Dr Lara Frumkin, Dr Helen King
+Academic team: Dr Zoe Walkington, Prof Graham Pike, Dr Lara Frumkin, Dr Helena King

 Policing partners: Merseyside Police